splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/3-working-with-multiples/3-guided-tour/03-fly-catch.md

 ## Updating the flies

 We need to make similar changes in the `update_game` code.
-In `update_game`, we update the fly and then check if it was caught by the spider.
+In `update_game`, we check if the fly was caught and if so re-initialize it, then afterwards update the fly.

-This same code and not be placed in the same for loop - looping `i` from 0 to `MAX_FLIES`.
+This same code can just be moved into a `for` loop - looping `i` from 0 to `length(game.flies)`.
 Within the loop, `game.fly` needs to become the fly in the array: `game.flies[i]`.

 ## Drawing the flies